 Sometimes investors can loan out their securities in a cash account via their brokerage firm to other investors or hedge funds, who might be short selling.
 This process is called securities lending, and many brokerage firms pay the lender a fee for participating.

 How does a margin account work?

 Like a cash account, investors deposit cash and purchase securities in a margin account.
-From there, the investor is allowed to borrow against the value of the money or securities in the account for the purchase of more securities or even to withdraw cash.
+From there, the investor is allowed to borrow against the value of the money or securities in the account for the purchase of more securities or even to withdraw cash using stock as collateral.

 According to the Financial Industry Regulatory Authority (FINRA) regulations, investors are required to deposit with their brokerage firm the lesser of $2,000 or 100 percent of the purchase price of the securities.
-This is “minimum margin” or the least amount with which one can open a margin account before trades even take place.
+This is “minimum margin” or the least amount with which one can open a margin account before trading can take place.

 Once securities are purchased, investors are required to keep a “maintenance margin” level of equity.
 The equity in a margin account is the value of the securities in your account minus the amount you owe (also called the debit balance.)
 According to the U.S. Securities and Exchange Commission (SEC) rules, investors are required to have a minimum maintenance margin of 25 percent equity at all times.